Enter your city for weather info

 The Internet, being as confusing as it can be, is not the final destination for information about Dryland farming because it is filled with sites claiming to provide authentic and the latest information about Dry farming in India, but not in reality.
 Not to mention that the time it takes to gather all the information from different sites can be tiresome.
 This is why you need Tractor Gyan, because only at Tractor Gyan will you get A-Z information about Dryland farming.
 Our sources are reliable, and our information is authentic.

-Importance of Dryland farming
+Importance of Dryland Farming

 Dryland farming is important because it is a sustainable and cost-effective way of producing food.
 It can also be used to create employment opportunities in rural areas, and it can help protect the environment by reducing soil erosion and conserving water .